-- Any patient on their unit who is not wearing an ID band has the required risk assessment performed and documented. - All incidents regarding patient identification are recorded using the Trust's incident reporting process and discussed by the directorate Clinical Governance Group. - Any identified actions resulting from incidents are implemented. - The required audits are performed as detailed in the "Monitoring effectiveness" section of this document, identified issues are communicated to the CSU risk manager (usually a matron) and resulting action plans are implemented.

-- Any department specific sections of this policy are reviewed at appropriate intervals and updated as required. - Any local feedback regarding patient identification is formally recorded. - All staff receive induction in the sections of this policy which relate to their work.
+- All patients on their unit have an ID band in place (exceptions only if bullet point 2 below performed) - Any patient on their unit who is not wearing an ID band has the required risk assessment performed and documented. - All incidents regarding patient identification are recorded using the Trust's incident reporting process and discussed by the appropriate Clinical Governance Group(s). - Any identified actions resulting from incidents are implemented. - The required audits are performed as detailed in the "Monitoring effectiveness" section of this document, identified issues are communicated to the Speciality Governance Lead and resulting action plans are implemented. - Any department specific sections of this policy are reviewed at appropriate intervals and updated as required. - Any local feedback regarding patient identification is formally recorded. - All staff receive induction in the sections of this policy which relate to their work.